SitiFatimah0403/AidChain/README.md

 ## 🔎 Overview

-AidChain enables donors to send funds directly to approved recipients and allows admins to manage aid requests in a transparent way.
+AidChain lets donors send funds directly to verified recipients while giving admins the tools to review, approve, and manage aid requests transparently.
+Donors can choose to make confidential contributions through Oasis Sapphire, which keeps sensitive details like donor identity and/or donation amount protected inside a Trusted Execution Environment (TEE).
+Meanwhile, Sepolia is used for transparent governance, approvals, and claims.
-Donors can opt to make a confidential donation via Oasis Sapphire — keeping sensitive donor information (amount and/or identity) protected inside a TEE — while recipients and admins use Sepolia for open governance and claims.
+This hybrid approach combines public traceability where it builds trust and privacy where it safeguards sensitive information — making it ideal for humanitarian projects.

 This hybrid design gives humanitarian projects flexibility: public traceability where needed, privacy where required.